burakgulbay/apt-scope/README.md

 ## pg_raw_data
 Export of PostgreSQL  databases.

 Each file corresponds to an individual PostgreSQL database instance.

 Each file contains sql scripts to create database and import data.

+The following datasets are shared on Kaggle, due to the file size limitations applied on GitHub.

 **blocklists_db:** Collected IoC blocklists